GeunSangOh/housing-insecurity/README.md

-# Who Faces Housing Insecurity:
-## An Analysis of Renters in U.S. Metropolitan Areas
+# Who Faces Housing Insecurity:  <br> An Analysis of Renters in U.S. Metropolitan Areas

 Capstone Project in Data Science